 - understand your own or your team’s money guidance skills-set, identify where training and development is needed and filling gaps with the free e-learning we provide

 - gain recognition as an individual for giving effective money guidance

 - share good practice and learn from others who deliver money guidance.

 Who can become a programme Partner?

-- not-for-profit, third sector and public service;
+- not-for-profit, community, voluntary and public sectors

-If you are interested in finding out more, please contact us
+If you are interested in finding out more, please contact us.